blakeaa827/llm-system-prompts/generate-filename-from-email-headers.md

     - If such an external domain is found:

-        - Take the part of this domain before the top-level extension (e.g., for `zenfra.ai`, use "zenfra"; for `client.co.uk`, use "client").

-        - Capitalize the first letter of this derived name (e.g., "Zenfra", "Client").
-This is your `company-name`.
+        - Reference the company website located at the url of the domain in the email and determine the appropriate company name.

     - If all email domains in the "To" header are `arrow.com`, or if no non-`arrow.com` domains are found, use "Internal" as the `company-name`.